…and now for something completely different…

-- We buy a 2010 Subaru Outback in late December '09, since the '97 Ford Escort probably won't pass another inspection.
+- We buy a 2010 Subaru Outback in late December '09, since after its accident the '97 Ford Escort isn't worth fixing and probably wouldn't pass another inspection anyway.
 We keep the Escort to use as a farm vehicle.

 - Dan, Jay, Mike, Casey and Elmer help cut back woods by 100' next to Southwest Garden, producing poles and firewood.

 - GH 2 taken down.
 Topsoil stockpiled by burdock garden.
 Hole filled with rocks and topped with gravel, bought from Joe Santos from Canaan.

 - Poles from woods cutting used to frame New Barn where GH 2 once stood.
 New Barn completed in December.

 - Half inch black plastic irrigation supply pipe installed leading from our wells up to the Glencross Piece, so that crops planted there can be watered next year.

 - Plastic Shed built for off-season storage of plastic sheeting and conduit hoops.